Mercedes in the Morning Show #563

 Did you miss the show?
 Catch up on the entire morning here!
-Or listen to previous podcasts on iTunes.
+Or listen to previous podcasts on Play.It or on iTunes.

 6:00 a.m.